KaustubhRai/CVEdB/README.md

 After installing the dependencies, run the flask app.
 > py ./app.py - *Windows*

+Also for that user friendly chart that shows CVSS scores neatly, download [Chromedriver](https://chromedriver.chromium.org/downloads) and keep in the same folder.

 Then visit the localhost link the flask app provides.

 Will upload it somewhere in the future or not, idk.